Anisotropic spin fluctuations in the triangular Kondo lattice compound CePtAl$_4$Ge$_2$ probed by site-selective $^{27}$Al NMR: Results and discussions

 Assuming axial anisotropy in the Knight shift, the angle-dependent shift is modeled as $K(\Theta) = K_c \cos^2\Theta + K_a \sin^2\Theta$, where $K_a$ and $K_c$ denote the Knight shifts along the $a$ and $c$ axes.
 The parameters $K_a$, $K_c$, and $\nu_{\rm Q}$ are optimized to fit the observed angular dependence of the resonance frequencies.

 The best-fit parameters are $\nu_{\rm Q} = 1.23 \pm 0.01$~MHz, $K_a = 0.665 \pm 0.001$\%, and $K_c = -0.04 \pm 0.01$\% for the Al(1) site, and $\nu_{\rm Q} = 1.47 \pm 0.01$~MHz, $K_a = -0.031 \pm 0.001$\%, and $K_c = 0.20 \pm 0.01$\% for the Al(2) site.
 Since both sites share the same local symmetry, these values alone do not uniquely determine the site assignment.
 To resolve this ambiguity, nuclear quadrupole frequencies are compared with calculated values $\nu_{\rm Q}^{\rm calc}$.
 The $\nu_{\rm Q}^{\rm calc}$ is obtained from the electronic structure calculations using the full-potential linearized augmented plane wave (FLAPW) method based on the local density approximation (LDA), with the procedure of Blaha {\it et al.}~\cite{Blaha_rutile_EFGcalc}.
 This approach has proven reliable in various Ce-based intermetallics, including CeRu$_2$Al$_{10}$ \cite{Matsumura2009Novel-Phase-Tra}, CeRu$_2$Al$_2$B~\cite{MatsunoH:JPSJ81:2012}, CeRu$_2$Ga$_2$B~\cite{SakaiH:PRB86:2012}, and CeRhAl$_4$Si$_2$~\cite{SakaiH:PRB93:2016}.
 For LaPtAl$_4$Ge$_2$ and CePtAl$_4$Ge$_2$, the calculated $\nu_{\rm Q}^{\rm calc}$ values at the Al(1) and Al(2) sites are summarized in Table~\ref{tab:NQR_hyperfine}.
 For both LaPtAl$_4$Ge$_2$ and CePtAl$_4$Ge$_2$, the $\nu_{\rm Q}^{\rm calc}$ at the Al(1) site is consistently smaller than that at the Al(2) site.
 This lower $\nu_{\rm Q}^{\rm calc}$ value in each compound is in very good agreement with the experimentally observed $\nu_{\rm Q}^{\rm exp} = 1.23$~MHz, thereby confirming the assignment of the lower $\nu_{\rm Q}^{\rm exp}$ signal to the Al(1) site.
 The quadrupole frequency shows negligible temperature dependence below approximately 100~K, which justifies comparison with zero-temperature theoretical values.
-Furthermore, the experimental value for the Al(2) site is closer to the Ce-based calculation than to that of the La analogue, indicating a substantial contribution of itinerant $f$ electrons to the EFG.
-This supports the classification of CePtAl$_4$Ge$_2$ as an itinerant $f$-electron system, consistent with its Kondo-lattice character.
+Furthermore, the experimental EFG at Al(2) is closer to the Ce-based calculation than to that of the La analog, consistent with appreciable $4f$–ligand hybridization affecting the valence contribution to the EFG.
 Similar estimations of Ce valence from $\nu_{\rm Q}$ variations, reflecting the itinerancy of the $4f$ electrons, have also been reported for the prototypical heavy-fermion compound CeCu$_2$Si$_2$ \cite{KobayashiTC:JPSJ82:2013}.